wein.plus

 Rioja (Rioja Alta) - Guardaviña (Schutzhütte) und Weinberg

-One of the Rioja pioneers was Marqués Camilo Hurtado de Amézaga (1827-1888), who in 1860 built a Bordeaux-style bodega on his estate and planted vines from there.
-After the phylloxera invasion in the mid-19th century, many French winegrowers emigrated to the area and gave impetus to viticulture.
-In 1902, a royal decree was issued defining the origin of Rioja wines and a labelling rule.
-A control council, founded in 1926, was given the tasks of delimiting the Rioja area, supervising the issue of a "guarantee seal" and protecting the name Rioja.
-In 1953, the Control Council of the Rioja Denomination of Origin was created to check, on the basis of organoleptic samples and analytical tests, whether the wine met the strict regulations.
+One of the Rioja pioneers was Marqués Camilo Hurtado de Amézaga (1827-1888), who built a Bordeaux-style bodega on his estate in 1860 and had vines planted from there.
+After the grapevine invasion in the mid-19th century, many French winegrowers emigrated to this region and gave impetus to viticulture.
+In 1902, a royal decree was issued defining the origin of Rioja wines and establishing labelling rules.

 Rioja Alta

-The 24,000-hectare zone with Haro as its wine centre is located south of the Ebro River and west of the provincial capital Logroño, entirely in the province of La Rioja.
-Under the influence of the Atlantic, the climate is characterised by hot summers, mild autumns and cool winters.
-The vineyards are situated on sedimentary soils mixed with calcareous and ferruginous clay.
-The dominant variety is...
+This zone, with Haro as its wine centre, lies south of the Ebro and west of the provincial capital Logroño, entirely in the province of La Rioja.
+The climate is characterised by hot summers, mild autumns and cool winters under the influence of the Atlantic Ocean.
+The vineyards lie on sedimentary soils mixed with calcareous and ferruginous clay.
+The dominant variety is Tempranillo, followed by Mazuelo and Graciano, all of which have...

 Voices of our members